Stefan Stremersch: Career and awards

 Stremersch has won several awards, such as the Harold H. Maynard Best Paper Award of the Journal of Marketing (2002), the J.C.
 Ruigrok Prize for the most productive young researcher in the social sciences in the Netherlands (awarded only once every four years), and the Rajan Varadarajan Early Career Award of the American Marketing Association (in 2008).
 He was awarded the American Marketing Association Maynard Award for the most significant contribution to marketing thought (2003) and the American Marketing Association Global Marketing Award (2006).
 In 2015, Stefan Stremersch was awarded the prestigious International Francqui Chair by Ghent University (Belgium).
+He was appointed as EMAC Fellow in 2018.

 In 2009, a paper published in Journal of Marketing cited him as the second most prolific scholar in top marketing journals.
 In 2012, a paper published in International Journal of Research in Marketing was awarded with the best paper award.
 In 2014 he won the best paper award of the International Journal of Research in Marketing for the 2nd time in 3 years.
-He is editorial board member of several journals, including Journal of Marketing Research, International Journal of Research in Marketing and Marketing Science.
-From 2006 till 2009 he has been editor of the International Journal of Research in Marketing (EMAC - Europe).
+Over the years, he has served on the editorial board of the most prestigious journals in marketing, including Journal of Marketing, Journal of Marketing Research, International Journal of Research in Marketing and Marketing Science.
+From 2006 till 2009 he has been Editor-in-chief of the International Journal of Research in Marketing.